 If you don’t know anything worth teaching, you can still succeed if you really want to.
 Learn something.
 There are a lot of courses available for free, take some, learn that skill and once you have it, make your own course.
 Learn something in order to sell it later.

 OK!
 That’s it.
 I hope you find these rules useful.
-I have prepared a special deal for you, three of my popular online course for just a $1 each.
-Normally I ask 20 times more but since you’ve read this far, I guess you earned this offer 🙂
+I have prepared a special deal for you, three of my popular online courses for just a $1 each.
+Normally I ask $20 but since you’ve read this far, I guess you earned this offer 🙂